plblum/jivs/docs/Learning_Jivs/Presentation/Accessible_Client_Validation_UI.md

 ## Validation Summary Accessibility

-A Validation Summary presents issues from across the complete `ValueHostsManager`.
+A Validation Summary widget presents issues from across the complete `ValueHostsManager`.

 Give the summary a clear visible heading so users understand its purpose.
 If the summary changes dynamically, it may use an established polite live region to announce the updated content.